Frame dependence of Spekkens' contextuality for relativistic spin systems

 where ${\lambda_{i}}_{j}=\lambda_j \int d\mu {\psi_{\uparrow,i}}_{j}{\psi^*_{\downarrow,i}}_{j}$.
 Let us now turn to $\{\tau_j\}_j$.
 While checking the linear independence or dependence, the resulting equation from the diagonal elements of \eqref{eq:th_tau} is $\sum_i\sum_j\omega_j {\alpha_i}_j{\beta_i}_j\int d\mu {\psi_{\uparrow,i}}_j{\psi^*_{\downarrow,i}}_jD_{\uparrow\uparrow}=0$ or $\sum_{i}\sum_j{\omega_{i}}_{j} {\alpha_{i}}_{j} {\beta^*_{i}}_{j} =0$ where ${\omega_{i}}_{j}=\omega_j \int d\mu {\psi_{\uparrow,i}}_{j}{\psi^*_{\downarrow,i}}_{j}D_{\uparrow\uparrow}$.
 The form of the last condition is the same as the one in Eq. \eqref{eq:condition}.
 Thus, spin states in one frame are linearly independent if and only if the transformed spin states are linearly independent.
 By Theorem \ref{th1}, this means that spin states in one frame are non-contextual if and only if they are non-contextual in the other frame.
 In turn, this implies that spin states in one frame are contextual if and only if they are contextual in the other frame. \end{proof} The proof of Theorem \ref{th3} suggests that the Lorentz invariance of Spekkens' contextuality for one-qubit states is achieved thanks to the cancellation of unwanted terms.
 However, as the dimension of the Hilbert space grows, the matrices representing states with two or more qubits also acquire additional terms and linear independence in one frame does not guarantee linear independence in the other, even for spherically symmetric wavefunctions.

 \paragraph{A relativistic effect in state discrimination} We consider an idealized version of the BB84 protocol.
 Alice prepares the four massive states given in Eqs. \eqref{eq:state1}, \eqref{eq:states234} (with non-spherically symmetric wavefunctions), she ignores the momenta degrees of freedom and, with a probability distribution $(p_i)_i$, sends the pure states $\{\rho_1,\rho_2,\rho_3,\rho_4\}=\{\ket{\uparrow}\bra{\uparrow}, \ket{\downarrow}\bra{\downarrow},\ket{+}\bra{+},\ket{-}\bra{-}\}$ to Bob.
 This situation is robust against the attacks of an eavesdropper Eve.
-However, Eve knows that contextual spin states can be mapped to non-contextual ones and wonders if non-contextuality somehow allows her to break the protocol.
+However, Eve knows that a contextual model can be mapped to a non-contextual one and wonders if non-contextuality somehow allows her to break the protocol.
 She performs a Lorentz boost and in her frame she now observes the mixed states $\{\tau_1,\tau_2,\tau_3,\tau_4\}$ as in Eq. \eqref{eq:transformed_states}.
 The average probability of success for a given generalised measurement $M=\{M_k\}_k$ to distinguish which state was sent is

 The optimal measurement is then the solution of the semidefinite program

 The result depends on the explicit form of the wavefunctions $\psi_{\updownarrows}, \psi_{\pm}$.
 Let us consider the example of a deformed Gaussian: